packagist/private-packagist-docs/docs/dependabot-for-private-packagist.md

 [Dependabot](https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide) informs you about vulnerabilities in the dependencies that you use in your repository and can automatically raise pull requests to keep your dependencies up-to-date.

-This guide explains how to configure and set up Dependabot if you want to use it for packages hosted on [Private Packagist](https://packagist.com) step by step.
+This guide explains how to configure and set up Dependabot if you want to use it with [Private Packagist](https://packagist.com).

 ## Enable Dependabot in GitHub